sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 Meanwhile, on the earthly plane, God's children enjoy free will, where they choose between positive one at the East and negative one at the West.

 The quadrants induced by these points are then symmetrically populated by the rest of the points.
-`useed` determines where the "center" of these quadrants resides as follows:
+The `useed` determines where the "center" of these quadrants resides as follows:

 [//]: # (insert image of circle with useed values here from https://posithub.org/docs/Posits4.pdf)

-Much like Adam and Eve did, `useed` determines how the quadrants in the circle are populated.
+Much like Adam and Eve, the `useed` determines how the quadrants in the circle are populated.
 Positive values lie at the right of the circle, while negative values lie at the left, and reciprocal values reflect across the equator.

 ## Comparing Numerical Representation Comparison